Empangeni: The Riots of 2021

 Empangeni was one of the town severely damaged during the riots and subsequent looting that broke out in parts of South Africa in July 2021.
 Many businesses did not reopen following the carnage.
 By 2024, most of the CBD has been repaired and rebuilt.
 Sanlam Centre which is a large shopping centre in the Empangeni CBD went through an extensive renovations in response to the damage caused by the riots and installed a fence along the perimeter of the centre's parking lot in case of future events similar to the 2021 riots.

+Prince Buthelezi Mall

+Construction of the shopping centre began on 3 December 2024 and lasted until its opening on 30 April 2026.
+The mall was named after Inkatha Freedom Party founder and anti-apartheid activist, Prince Mangosuthu Buthelezi.
+Over 100 000 people visited the mall in its opening weekend.